 Courses are scheduled so that the certificate may be completed in less than eight months, provided that students are able to take courses in the summer and winter intercessions.
-Please contact Professor Theresa Janeczek at 860-512-2626 or email: tjanczek@mcc.commnet.edu for advising.

 The courses within this certificate are available both as on-ground and online courses.